1992 Hurricane Andrew

 To learn our story on Hurricane Andrew and its impact on all we do, click The Aftermath.

 2004 Hurricane Charley, Frances, Ivan and Jeanne

 Four hurricanes hit Florida in 2004 and damaged more than 700,000 homes.
-Hurricane Charley’s impact reached inland agricultural areas and Hardee and Desoto counties were especially hard hit.
+Hurricane Charley’s impact reached inland agricultural areas with Hardee and Desoto Counties being especially hard hit.
 This rural impact stirred us to take the lead in insisting Federal and state government agencies increase Spanish-language outreach to minority crop workers and USDA Rural Development seek emergency supplemental appropriations for needed housing and community facility programs.

 Just over a month later Hurricane Frances and Jeanne had reached landfall near Stuart – the first time a hurricane made landfall in the same place as a previous storm of the same season.
 Rural Neighborhoods helped Florida Housing Finance Corporation shape policies to set aside resources to house agricultural workers displaced from damaged mobile homes and other run-down housing.
-Our Live Oak Villas community then under construction used these new resources to retarget its rental units to better serve poorer residents in the Fort Pierce area.
+Our Live Oak Villas community, then under construction, used these new resources to target its rental units to better serve poorer residents in the Fort Pierce area.

 Our hard work led Governor Jeb Bush to name Steven Kirk, President of Rural Neighborhoods, one of nine citizen members of the Hurricane Housing Study Group headed by Lt.
 Governor Toni Jennings.
-The Study Group identified regulatory barriers that hindered the rebuilding of suitable housing, ensured effective targeting of state and federal resources for hurricane recovery and recommended market-based strategies that would help communities better meet the housing needs of their residents.
+The Study Group identified regulatory barriers that hindered the rebuilding of suitable housing, ensured effective targeting of state and federal resources for hurricane recovery, and recommended market-based strategies to help communities better meet the housing needs of their residents.

 2005 Hurricane Katrina, Rita and Wilma